-As a member of State of Oklahoma Group Retirees (HMO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of Global Classic (HMO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.